Powerful underwater quake off Norwegian Arctic island

-COPENHAGEN, Denmark (AP) — Norwegian officials says a powerful earthquake with a preliminary magnitude of 6.8 has occurred in the Arctic Sea, northwest of a largely uninhabited Norwegian island.
-No injuries or damage were immediately reported.
+COPENHAGEN, Denmark (AP) — A powerful earthquake with a preliminary magnitude of 6.8 struck in the Arctic Ocean Friday, northwest of a largely uninhabited and remote Norwegian island, officials said.
+No injuries or damage were reported.

-The Norwegian earthquake center NORSAR says it was recorded Friday at 2:49 a.m. in the sea between the volcanic island of Jan Mayen and Greenland, a Danish territory
+The Norwegian earthquake center NORSAR says the quake was recorded at 2:49 a.m. in the sea between the volcanic island of Jan Mayen and Greenland, a Danish territory.
+The tremor was centered some 120 kilometers (74 miles) off Jan Mayen at a depth of approximately 10 kilometers (6.2 miles), NORSAR said.

 Norway’s news agency NTB said there were 18 people on the island — military and meteorological institute staff — who were woken by the quake.
+The island has no permanent residents.

-Silje Wennesland told NTB that “I had the heart in my throat when I woke up because the mirror and the cabinets shook.”
+One of those on the island, Silje Wennesland, told NTB that “I had my heart in my throat when I woke up because the mirror and the cabinets shook.”

 Most Read Nation & World Stories